Voice of Cards: The Forsaken Maiden: Reception

 On review aggregate website Metacritic, the game was given a score of 79 points out of 100 on Switch and 75 on PS4, based on 15 and 12 reviews respectively; both ratings indicated "generally favorable" reviews.
 Many critics felt it was an improvement over The Isle Dragon Roars, though lacking innovation.

 Chris Sheeve of Hardcore Gamer cited the story as more captivating than that of The Isle Dragon Roars, being impressed mostly by the individual Maidens' story arcs.
 Jeuxvideo.com likewise noted the story as an improvement, noting an increase in drama over comedy and surprising plot twists.
 Nintendo Life's Mitch Vogel praised the improved story pacing, while Jordan Rudek of Nintendo World Report also praised the pacing but found the main story lacking in its emotional impact despite enjoying the smaller narratives.
 Stephen Tailby of Push Square enjoyed the storyline, though made little comment in the review.
 RPGamer's Alex Fuller positively noted the story's darker tone, praising the overall pacing as adding to the tone and delivery.
 Abraham Kobylanski of RPGFan positively compared the overall tone to Yoko's work on Nier despite criticising some late-game plot twists.

 Sheeve called the music "simply fantastic", while Jeuxvideo.com felt praised both Fujisaka's character artwork and Monaca's soundtrack.
 Vogel said the game's visual design created "a thoroughly engrossing and imaginative atmosphere", praising the character art for its expressive designs despite some platform-specific technical performance issues.
 Rudek also noted performance issues on Switch, and felt the narrator's voice did not help the game's presentation.
 Tailby positively noted the soundtrack as light-hearted and enjoyable, and Fuller described the overall score as "beautiful".
 Kobylanski praised the music as again fitting in with Yoko's earlier works, being a strong score in its own right despite falling short of the Nier series in his eyes, and enjoyed the artwork and presentation.

-Discussing the gameplay, Sheeve noted an small increase in difficulty, but otherwise felt little had changed from the previous game, additional criticising a high encounter rate and slow battle animations.
+Discussing the gameplay, Sheeve noted a small increase in difficulty, but otherwise felt little had changed from the previous game, additional criticising a high encounter rate and slow battle animations.
 Jeuxvideo.com noted a lack of innovations and menu design problems, but praised the option to accelerate battles and felt the battle system remained sound.
 Vogel noted a lack of improvements or innovation, but still enjoyed the battle system.
 Rudek praised the combat system and its additional elements.
 Tailby negatively mentioned its slow pace in navigation and combat, though noted gameplay improvements related to its battle system.
 Fuller enjoyed the gameplay's pace, but felt the encounter rate was uncomfortably high.
 Kobylanski negatively noted a lack of innovation or enjoyable twists beyond the aesthetic, which had already been done identically in The Isle Dragon Roars.